Medical Services » Calcium Disorders

 The diagnosis of either hypocalcemia or hypercalcemia is typically made with a blood test and an overview of the child’s health history.

 The treatments of the two conditions are vastly different.
-While the treatment of hypocalcemia may be as simple of prescribing calcium or Vitamin D supplements, the treatment of hypercalcemia is far more complex.
+While the treatment of hypocalcemia may be as simple as prescribing calcium or Vitamin D supplements, the treatment of hypercalcemia is far more complex.

 An appointment with Dr. Joshua Smith, our pediatric endocrinologist, will help identify the origin of the calcium disorder and establish a treatment plan.
 Pediatric Endocrinology Specialist